LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Discussion

 \subsection{Causality and Multi-Step Exploits}

-Successful exploitation of vulnerabilities requires using information gathered during prior steps; sometimes the exploitation itself consists of multiple sequential steps creating a causal connection between the gathered information and its exploitation or the steps therein.

-\paragraph{Causal Dependencies heeded.} LLMs, esp. those with larger parameter sizes, were observed to base subsequent commands on the output of prior ones.
-Typical examples include listing allowed \textit{sudo} binaries before exploiting one of those, searching for \textit{suid} binaries before exploiting one of those, searching for files before outputting their contents and then using a password found within those contents, or writing C code before compiling that in a subsequent step (while not using the compiled binary later though).
+Successful exploitation of vulnerabilities requires using information gathered during previous steps; sometimes the exploitation itself consists of multiple sequential steps, creating a causal connection between the gathered information and its exploitation or the steps therein.
+LLMs, especially those with larger parameter sizes, were observed to base subsequent commands on the output of prior ones.
+Typical examples include listing allowed \textit{sudo} binaries before exploiting one of those, searching for \textit{suid} binaries before exploiting one of those, or searching for files before outputting their contents and then using a password found within those contents.